manas1803/DesignPatternsJS/README.md

 ```

 ## Real-World Example
 A credit card is a proxy for a bank account, which is a proxy for a bundle of cash.
 Both implement the same interface: they can be used for making a payment.
-A consumer feels great because there’s no need to carry loads of cash around.
-A shop owner is also happy since the income from a transaction gets added electronically to the shop’s bank account without the risk of losing the deposit or getting robbed on the way to the bank.